isabella-projects/drag-and-drop/README.md

 ![mockup](https://github.com/isabella-projects/drag-and-drop/assets/76888305/f0ca1cba-31db-409b-a157-d4423e5fee56)

-> [!IMPORTANT] > _The styling is just for demo purposes and not final.
+> _The styling is just for demo purposes and not final.
 Functionality is considered as more important!_

 # 🛠 Tech Stack